Home

 Intent

-Cuyahoga County and the Cuyahoga County Agricultural Society (Fair Board), wish to install a 500 kW wind turbine generator on the grounds of the Cuyahoga County Fairgrounds in Berea, with construction starting in May 2011 and completing by February 2012.
+Cuyahoga County and the Cuyahoga County Agricultural Society (Fair Board) installed a 262'.
+500 kW wind turbine generator and an Energy Education Center on the grounds of the Cuyahoga County Fair in Berea.

 Purpose

-The purpose of the installation is to promote the utilization of Renewable Energy in Northeast Ohio, by the installation of wind turbines and solar arrays.
+The purpose of the installation was to promote the utilization of Renewable Energy in Northeast Ohio, by the installation of wind turbines and solar arrays.
 The immediate benefits will be the reduction in the burning of fossil fuels to generate electricity.
-This will result in less air pollution, a slowing of global warming and a reduction in America’s dependence on foreign oil & gas.
+This will result in less air pollution, a slowing of global warming and a reduction in America’s dependence on foreign oil and gas.

 Goals